Ashkaji/Projet_ML_ISE2_2023-2024/README.md

 ```python
 jupyter-kernelspec uninstall venv
 ```
-This way, you can have separate dependencies for the Jupyter notebook and be more organized¹.
-Let me know if you need further assistance! 😊

 Source : conversation avec Bing, 2/6/2024
 (1) Using Jupyter Notebook in Virtual Environment - GeeksforGeeks. https://www.geeksforgeeks.org/using-jupyter-notebook-in-virtual-environment/.